Washington plays hardball with Chevron's Venezuela license over Mexico talks | Headlines

 But the State Department has insisted that any relevant easing of sanctions will only come if Venezuelan President Nicolas Maduro returns to talks and takes concrete steps toward free elections.
 Chevron's request has become entangled with the U.S. State Department's wider political discussions, and rising Congressional opposition ahead of November U.S. elections to any move that can benefit Maduro, whose 2018 reelection was not recognized by Washington.

-On Tuesday, U.S. Department of State officials Brian Nichols, Juan Gonzalez and Ambassador for Venezuelan Affairs James Story met in Washington with Geraldo Blythe and other representatives of the Unitary Platform, the Venezuelan opposition group, two of the people said.
-The group discussed the need to keep pushing for talks in Mexico by month's end, the people said.
+On Tuesday, U.S. Department of State official Brian Nichols, White House senior policy advisor Juan Gonzalez and Ambassador for Venezuelan Affairs James Story met in Washington with Geraldo Blyde and at least five other representatives of the Venezuelan opposition, the people said.
+The group discussed the need to keep pushing for talks in Mexico and the possibility of using Venezuelan government money frozen in international bank accounts, particularly in Europe, for humanitarian aid, the people said.

-The State Department did not immediately respond to a request to comment on the meeting.
+Nichols, other U.S. officials and members of Venezuela's Unitary Platform opposition group held talks over "progress on a return to negotiations with the Maduro regime in Mexico City and the ongoing humanitarian, political and economic crisis in Venezuela," a State Department spokesperson said.
 Chevron did not have a comment.

 President Joe Biden's administration this year has begun considering Chevron's request with more urgency as Washington looks for oil to replace supplies hit by sanctions on Russia over the war in Ukraine as well as the OPEC+ decision to cut output, a person in Washington familiar with the matter said.
 But no final decision has been made, the person added.